 - You may refuse to provide your personal information to us.
 You may also withdraw your consent for us to collect, use or disclose your personal information at any time, subject to legal or contractual restrictions and reasonable notice.
 However, in either case, this may limit or eliminate altogether our ability to provide products and/or services to you or to communicate with you.

 - You may have your name removed from our telephone, mail or e-mail lists.
 We use these lists to inform you of relevant activities or initiatives that we are contemplating or undertaking that we think may be of interest to you.

-If you have any questions or concerns about our privacy practices, please contact Carol Patterson, our Senior Privacy Officer by:
+If you have any questions or concerns about our privacy practices, please contact our Privacy Officer by:

 - Mail: 825 Sherbrook Street, Winnipeg, Manitoba R3A 1M4

 - E-mail: firstname.lastname@example.org